Who will be interested in the information on this page?

 See our separate page on this topic which contains more detail.

-Anyone in Victoria can challenge the Will of any person.
+With some important exceptions, the only people in Victoria who can challenge a Will are spouses/partners, children and step-children.
 This extends to challenges to estates where there is no Will and the laws of intestacy don’t adequately benefit the challenger.

 The challenging person must establish that the deceased had a moral duty to provide for him or her and did not adequately do so, or did not do so at all.